-If $c=0$, the expression \eqref{temp1} is trivially equal to zero in all depths $r>1$, so we obtained the desired result that $ganit(poc)\cdot pari(M)$ is circ-neutral.
+If $c=0$, i.e.~if $M$ is a circ-neutral mould, the expression \eqref{temp1} is trivially equal to zero in all depths $r>1$, proving Proposition \ref{ganitcirc} in the case where $M$ is circ-neutral.
 In order to deal with the case where $M$ is circ-constant for a value $c\ne 0$, we use a trick and subtract off a known mould that is also circ-constant for $c$.